USEPA/workshops/lessons/04_visualize_gis_data.md

 ## Simple interactivity with `quickmapr`
 At the risk of being self-serving and tooting my own horn, the next package we are going to play with is [`quickmapr`](https://cran.r-project.org/web/packages/quickmapr/index.html).

-While building plots with the default plotting functions is fairly painless, I wanted something that was a bit more straightfoward.
-Additionally, the default plots are static and don't have any interactivity built into them and the interactive javascript solutions (coming up) expect unprojected data in lattitude and longitude.
+While building plots with the default plotting functions is fairly painless, I wanted something that was a bit more straightforward.
+Additionally, the default plots are static and don't have any interactivity built into them and the interactive javascript solutions (coming up) expect unprojected data in latitude and longitude.
 This is the other problem I wanted to address.
-This is not meant as a replacment for default plotting nor is it meant to be used to create production quality maps.
+This is not meant as a replacement for default plotting nor is it meant to be used to create production quality maps.
 It is for use during the course of an analysis.

 And before we move on, keep in mind that this is currently version 0.1.1, so it has bugs, but it works well enough that I am willing to go out on a limb and have a large number of people try to break it!

-First thing you will need to do is intall it from CRAN and load into your library
+First thing you will need to do is install it from CRAN and load into your library

 ```r